ClarkeMiller/Miller-MADA-project-3/README.md

 * All code relating to the project is in the `code` folder and subfolders.
 There are 3 sub-folders that do different parts of an analysis: Analyisis, Eda, and Processing.
 The folders contain files that do the data cleaning and analysis to illustrate the overall setup and workflow.
 See the readme files in those folders for details.

 * All data for the project is in the `data` folder and subfolders.
 There are 2 sub-folders that contain different versions of the project data.
 Raw project data is in the "raw-data" folder.
 This folder contains raw data (VIW_FNT_CM.xlsx) including the metadata/codebook (VIW_FLU_METADATA.csv).
+Processed data is in the "processed-data" folder.

 * The `products` folder and its subfolders contains deliverables, including the project manuscript/report, supplementary materials, slide decks, posters, Shiny web apps, etc.